-Compatibility doesn’t have to be with a partner or spouse, it could be with someone we hang out with such as a girlfriend, boyfriend; anyone we share a friendship or relationship with.
+Compatibility doesn’t have to be with a partner or spouse, it could be with someone we hang out with, a girlfriend, boyfriend, anyone we share a friendship or relationship with.

-It’s okay to be individual because that’s how we make it in the world.
-It’s okay to have different values, but it’s more important that we accept and support those we’re with, because we want to be with that person, not stand in judgment, because we can’t agree.
+It’s okay to be individual that’s how we make it in the world.
+It’s okay to have different values, but it’s important we accept, support and love those we’re with, not stand in judgment or pick holes because we don’t agree.

-I think that once we manage to achieve common ground and we let the relationship grow, we will have more compatibility.
-Religion, background, parentage and status shouldn’t come into it either.
+I think that once we manage to achieve common ground and the relationship is able to grow, we will have more compatibility.
+From my own experiences growing up, where opinions on religion, background, parentage and status come into relationships, those should firmly be left out.